morganherlocker/oakland-tonight/README.md

   "url": "show URL",
   "date": "date of show in YYYY-MM-DD format",
   "time": "[optional] time of show",
-  "price": "[optional] price of show",
+  "price": "[optional] price of show"
 }
 ```